MiikaProject/Ostoslista/documentation/further_development.md

 # Further development ideas

+* Pulling item data from some webservice instead of manually inserting it to database.

 * Adding possibility for account having multiple grocerylists.
 Currently the app supports only one grocerylist per accoount.
 Multiple grocerylists could be useful if you could share grocerylist with other users.